Life Events - Retiring from the University of Michigan:

 U-M Health Plan Coverage

 After you are retired and eligible for Medicare, all of your U-M health plan coverage will be changed to coverage that fills in the gaps that Medicare does not pay.
 Medicare provides coverage in most cases, but not all, that is similar to the coverage you had as a U-M faculty or staff member.
 You will have minimal coverage if you fail to enroll in Medicare at the appropriate time.
 No health plan will pay for benefits Medicare would cover.
-If you plan to live in a foreign country longer than six months or to continue working after you retire, you should advise your retirement counselor.
+If you plan to live outside of the United States longer than six months or to continue working after you retire, you should advise your retirement counselor.

 The University of Michigan in its sole discretion may modify, amend, or terminate the benefits provided with respect to any individual receiving benefits, including active employees, retirees, and their dependents.
 Although the university has elected to provide these benefits this year, no individual has a vested right to any of the benefits provided.
 Nothing in these materials gives any individual the right to continued benefits beyond the time the university modifies, amends, or terminates the benefit.
 Anyone seeking or accepting any of the benefits provided will be deemed to have accepted the terms of the benefits programs and the university's right to modify, amend or terminate them.